Coinbase vulnerability is a good reminder that SMS-based 2FA can wreak havoc

 What’s also worth repeating are the known security concerns around SS7.
 In March, Oregon Senator Ron Wyden and California Representative Ted Lieu — two of the tech-savviest members of Congress — wrote a letter to the Department of Homeland Security demanding to know what the U.S. government was doing to combat the threat and spread awareness about its existence.
 It’s important to remember that any government actively exploiting SS7 for surveillance purposes might drag their feet in sounding the alarm.
 Of course, SS7 doesn’t just open Coinbase to hacks — it could impact any service that offers an SMS-based 2FA option.

+“This hack would work for any resource that uses SMS for password recovery,” Kurbatov told TechCrunch.
+“If a hacker is able to repeat the same logic of password recovery via SMS to get access to the account, then the attack works.”

-While there isn’t much consumers can do to protect themselves against an SS7-based exploit, they can choose app-based 2FA methods like Duo or Google’s iOS in-app feature and demand that all companies provide a non-SMS 2FA option to help users prove that they are who they say they are.
+To deal with this, Kurbatov suggests that users have a separate phone number for online services through something like Google Voice.
+Beyond that, there isn’t much consumers can do to protect themselves against an SS7-based exploit, they can choose app-based 2FA methods like Duo or Google’s iOS in-app feature and demand that all companies provide a non-SMS 2FA option to help users prove that they are who they say they are.
 Until that becomes the universal standard, expect to see this kind of vulnerability getting more attention from security researchers and hackers alike.Featured Image: Bryce Durbin/TechCrunch

 0